 The crossbow, longbow, pike, and trebuchet posed a severe challenge to the knight and the feudal system that maintained him.
 New weapons based on gunpowder sealed his fate.
 Incendiary weapons had long been used in combat.
-Flaming arrows, vases filled with a mixture of pitch, sulphur, and boiling oil, and primitive grenades filled with naphtha were all used in battle.
+Flaming arrows, vases filled with a mixture of pitch, sulfur, and boiling oil, and primitive grenades filled with naphtha were all used in battle.
 One of the most terrifying weapons used in antiquity was Greek fire.
 Although its ingredients are a matter of debate even today, there can be little doubt of its effectiveness.
 Like modern-day napalm, it clung to whatever it came into contact with and burned fiercely, even on water.
-First used in seventh-century Byzantium, it served as a decisive weapon in naval engagements and as an antisiege weapon.
-Despite the tactical advantage that it offered, Greek fire was used only sparingly, in part because it was more effective as a defensive weapon than as an offensive one.
-No less important, the rulers of Byzantium were reluctant to make widespread use of it for fear that it would fall into enemy hands, a concern that has limited the diffusion of many other "secret weapons" throughout history.19
+First used in seventh-century Byzantium, it served as a decisive weapon in naval engagements and as an anti-siege weapon.
+Despite the tactical advantage that it offered, Greek fire was used only sparingly because the rulers of Byzantium always feared that it would fall into enemy hands, a concern that has limited the diffusion of many other "secret weapons" throughout history.